-A multi-cloud distribution platform from BASE Media Cloud and Veritone helps off-road racing series Extreme E store, manage and share assets with multiple global partners.
+Multi-cloud distribution platform helps off-road racing series Extreme E store, manage and share assets with multiple global partners.

 Imagine a Red Bull air race on the ground.
 There are certain gates that teams need to pass through but how they get through them is them is down to the skill of male and female drivers on terrain that varies from desert to deforested jungle to deserted glacier.

 That’s the premise of all electric rally-style Extreme E, the progressive FIA-backed

 With 30 percent of the planet’s CO2 emissions coming from transport, Extreme E exists to showcase the performance of electric vehicles, and to accelerate their adoption.